programmercave0/programmercave-blog/_posts/2018-02-08-C++: Move all Even numbers before Odd numbers in Singly Linked List (Using STL).md

 ---
 layout: post
 title: "Move all Odd numbers after Even numbers in Singly Linked List | C++ Implementation"
-subtitle: "Given a Singly Linked List, we have to modify it such that all Even numbers appear before Odd numbers."
+description: "Given a Singly Linked List, we have to modify it such that all Even numbers appear before Odd numbers."
 author: "Programmercave"
 header-img: "/assets/moveevenbeforeodd.png"
 tags:  [Cpp, Algorithm, Linked-List, Data-Structures]